northwood-labs/devsec-ui/content/vulns/_index.md

 ## By name

-A list of known security vulnerabilities, by name.
+A list of known security vulnerabilities targeting SSL/TLS, by name.